-DIANA CLARE TAYLOR DIRECTOR Qualifications LL.B (Hons), B.A, AICD Dip.
-Tenure Geelong Football Club Limited Director for five years Experience Diana is a qualified lawyer, company director and the Executive Director of the Geelong-based company CT Management Group, a national consulting business supporting local government, corporate and not-for-profit entities across Australia.
+DIANA CLARE TAYLOR - DIRECTOR

+Qualifications LL.B (Hons), B.A, AICD Dip.
+Tenure Geelong Football Club Limited Director for six years Experience Diana is a qualified lawyer, company director and the Executive Director of the Geelong-based company CT Management Group, a national consulting business supporting local government, corporate and not-for-profit entities across Australia.
 She is also the Director of Taylor Chapman Consulting, a sports and workplace consultancy practice.
-Diana brought with her to the Board over 10 years of State and community football administration experience with her previous roles including President of the Western Region Football League, Victorian Football League Tribunal member, Victorian Football League Appeal Board member and AFL Victoria Community Football Board member.
-Diana is also a Director of Doutta Galla Aged Services Limited, the Geelong Gallery and is Chair of the Anam Cara Geelong House Foundation.
+Diana has over 15 years of AFL, State and Community football administration experience with her previous roles including President of the Western Region Football League, Victorian Football League Tribunal member, Victorian Football League Appeal Board member and AFL Victoria Community Football Board member.
+Diana is also a Director of Doutta Galla Aged Services Limited, the Geelong Gallery, the Barwon Sports Academy and is Chair of the Anam Cara Geelong House Foundation.
 Other Responsibilities Chair of Geelong Football Club Limited Corporate Governance Committee

-HUGH GALBRAITH SEWARD DIRECTOR Qualifications M.B, B.S, D.Obst, R.C.O.G, F.A.C.S.P, F.A.S.M.F, F.S.E.M (UK) Tenure Geelong Football Club Limited Director for four years Experience Hugh was the Club's doctor for 25 years from 1982 to 2006.
-He is the Chief Executive Officer of the AFL Doctors Association, a member of the AFL Research Board and Chair of Geelong College.
+HUGH GALBRAITH SEWARD - DIRECTOR Qualifications M.B, B.S, D.Obst, R.C.O.G, F.A.C.S.P, F.A.S.M.F, F.S.E.M (UK) Tenure Geelong Football Club Limited Director for five years Experience Hugh was the Club's doctor for 25 years from 1982 to 2006.
+He is the Chief Executive Officer of the AFL Doctors Association and Chair of Geelong College.
 He is an Adjunct Senior Research Fellow at Monash University and Federation University.
 Hugh continues to practice as a sports physician and general practitioner in Newtown.
-Hugh is a Life Member of the the state of the second st Geelong Football Club.
+Hugh is a Life Member of the Geelong Football Club.
 Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee

-CRAIG MILTON DRUMMOND DIRECTOR Qualifications B.Com, ACA, S F Fin Tenure Geelong Football Club Limited Director for three years Geelong Football Club Foundation Pty Limited Director for one year Experience Craig joined the National Australia Bank in October 2013 as Group Executive, Finance & Strategy and was previously Chief Executive Officer and Country Head of Bank of America Merrill Lynch Australia.
-Prior to that, Craig joined Goldman Sachs JB Were in 1986 and held various roles including Chief Operating Officer, Executive Chairman and Co-Chief Executive Officer.
+CRAIG MILTON DRUMMOND - DIRECTOR Qualifications B.Com, CA, S F Fin Tenure Geelong Football Club Limited Director for four years Geelong Football Club Foundation Pty Limited Director for two years Experience Craig joined the National Australia Bank in October 2013 as Group Executive, Finance & Strategy and was previously Chief Executive Officer and Country Head of Bank of America Merrill Lynch Australia.
+Prior to that, Craig joined Goldman Sachs JB Were in 1986 and held various roles including Chief Operating Officer, Co-Chief Executive Officer and Executive Chairman.
 Craig is a Director of The Florey Institute of Neuroscience and Mental Health.
-Most importantly, Craig has been a passionate Other Responsibilities Geelong Cats supporter all of his life.
-Member of Geelong Football Club Limited Finance & Audit Committee
+Most importantly, Craig has been a passionate Geelong Cats supporter all of his life.
+Other Responsibilities Member of Geelong Football Club Limited Finance & Audit Committee

-JUSTIN TREMAYNE ANDREWS DIRECTOR Qualifications B.Com Tenure Geelong Football Club Limited Director for one year Experience Justin brings a long history of success in sales and marketing to the Board.
-For over five years Justin has been the Managing Director of Luxottica Wholesale and Oakley South Pacific.
-He is in charge of famous brands such as Oakley, Ray Ban, Vogue and Persol in the South Pacific region.
-In 2011 Justi successfully led the integration of the Oakley and Luxottica businesses into one entity.
-He is now responsible for business growth and reporting financials back to the head offices in Europe and USA.
-Luxottica is a publicly listed company on the NYSE.
-Justin and his family are long-time members of th Club.
+JUSTIN TREMAYNE AND REWS - DIRECTOR Qualifications alifications B.Com Tenure Geelong Football Club Limited Director for two years Experience Justin brings a long history of success in sales and marketing to the Board.
+For over five years Justin has Managing Director of Luxottica and Oakley Greater South Pacific.
+He is in charge of a portfolio of 27 famo including Oakley, Ray Ban, Vogue and Oliver Peoples in the Greater South Pacific region.
+In 2011 Justin su led the integration of the Oakley and Luxottica businesses into one entity.
+He is now responsible for busin strategy and reporting financials back to the head offices in Europe and USA.
+Luxottica is a publicly listed the NYSE.
+Justin and his family are long-time members of the Club.
 Other Responsibilities Member of Geelong Football Club Limited Remuneration Committee